nivp/nivp/README.md

 - 💻 I am a software engineer, currently employed as a Python backend-developer.
 - 📐 I strive to keep a broad set of skills, involving myself with DevOps, Networking, Research, and various languages and technologies.
 - 🐧 An advocate for FOSS, I create open-source projects in my free time for various conveniences and ideas I have.
-- 💼 I tutor high-school and first-year college students on various subjects in the Computer Science and mathematics fields.
+- 💼 I tutor high-school and first-year college students on various subjects in the Computer Science and Mathematics fields.

 ---